18 min read

 PS- If you don’t have one real name, look through your contacts in your phone, Facebook friends, and LinkedIn connections until you find at least one person who fits the bill.

-If you’ve never built an email list or are looking to move your email list to a new platform, you can check out ConvertKit for a free 2 week trial.
+If you’ve never built an email list or are looking to move your email list to a new platform, you can check out ConvertKit for a free.

-Once you’ve got your niched, target audience, the next step in email marketing is to start building your email list.
-And the doors into your email list are called forms.
+Once you’ve got your niche, target audience, the next step in email marketing is to start building your email list.
+And the doors into your email list are landing pages.